 - 4.1.
 Only tenured faculty may serve as voting members of promotion and tenure committees to Associate Professor and Professor - 4.2.
 Clinical Associate Professors and-Cliniceial Professors.
-Associate members for Clinical and Professor of Practice promotion cases.
+Associate Professors of Practice and Professors of Practice may serve as voting members for Clinical and Professor of Practice promotion cases.